Powerboat Handling Level 2

 As well as courses for recreational boaters, RYA powerboat certificates are also used by professional open boat skippers who need to prove their competence or require professional qualifications for work.

 So, whether you use powerboats for leisure, work, or in connection with another activity such as sailing or rescue, we have a course for you.
 Find out more about our powerboat courses below.

 Birmingham & Midland Marine Services Ltd run two versions of the RYA Powerboat Level 2 course, a Leisure sector-oriented course and a Commercial / Blue-Light / Industrial oriented version for clients such as the Environment Agency, Search & Rescue, Safety & Rescue sector clients, either not operating on Category ‘C’ and ‘D’ Waters, or, for the purpose of attaining a commercial endorsement upon their licence.

 This two-day entry level course provides the skills and background knowledge needed to drive a powerboat and is the basis of the International Certificate of Competence (ICC).
-It is also one of the two prerequisites for our ‘Inland Waters Rescue Boat Operators’ course, certified by Outreach Rescue.
+It is also one of the two prerequisites for our ‘Inland Waters Rescue Boat Operators’ course.

 is undertaken on a 1:3 instructor to candidate ratio aboard our well appointed Northcraft 5.4m Rigid Inflatable Boat (RIB) and reflects the standard RYA PB2 syllabus.